successsunstone/sunstone/README.md

 Greeted by a splash page, users may sign-in or sign-up as a new member (using [BCrypt](https://rubygems.org/gems/bcrypt/) for password hashing), also with the choice of logging in as a demo user.

 ### Designs
-Designs are the main feature of the Gwaphics project.
+Designs are the main feature of the Design Tool project.
 Aside from storing meta-data about the design itself, a design most importantly holds references to all the elements associated with it.
-While these kinds of one-to-many associations are usually handled with NoSQL databases with embedded sub-documents, Gwaphics utilizes rails' nested attributes and polymorphic associations to ensure a Relational database such as PostgreSQL could also achieve minimal backend API calls.
+While these kinds of one-to-many associations are usually handled with NoSQL databases with embedded sub-documents, Design Tool utilizes rails' nested attributes and polymorphic associations to ensure a Relational database such as PostgreSQL could also achieve minimal backend API calls.

 ```ruby
 class Design < ApplicationRecord